realA10001986/Dash-Gauges/install/README.md

  *Important: After a firmware update, the "empty" LED might blink for short while after reboot.
 Do NOT unplug the device during this time.*

-## Audio data installation
+## Sound-pack installation

-The audio data is not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation is needed.
+The sound-pack is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
+Only if the "Empty" LED signals "SOS" (three short blinks, three long blinks, three short blicks) during boot, a re-installation/update is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "DGA.bin".